Lirukshman88/Calculator/README.md

 # Calculator
-This is a simple calculator app that can do simple arithmetic.
+This is a simple calculator app that can do addition, subtraction, multiplication, division, squares and square roots.